dstorch/dstorch.github.io/content/experience/_index.md

 In early 2024, myself and others developed and proposed a roadmap to address these shortcomings by introducing cost-based optimization to MongoDB alongside the multi-planner.
-This initiative is under active development and involves quite a few lines of work: introducing and calibrating a new cost model, implementing various cardinality estimation approaches, and adding more sophisticated query optimizer performance and correctness testing.
+This initiative is under active development and involves several lines of work: introducing and calibrating a new cost model, implementing various cardinality estimation approaches, and adding more sophisticated query optimizer performance and correctness testing.